 - Stonehenge is open between 9:30 AM and 5 PM every day.

 - An entry fee of Pounds 22.80 to Pounds 19.50 apply for an adult.
 The ticket prices are different depending on the type of ticket.

-- There is a visitor centre that is around 2.5 kilometres from the site.
-A bus runs between the visitor centre and the stones.
+- There is a visitor centre that is around 2.5 kilometres from the Stonehenge site.
+A bus runs between the visitor centre and the site.